Educational Psychology Interactive: The Behavioral System

 Citation: Huitt, W., & Hummel, J. (2006).
 An overview of the behavioral perspective.
 Educational Psychology Interactive.
 Valdosta, GA: Valdosta State University.
 Retrieved [date], from http://www.edpsycinteractive.org/topics/behavior/behsys.html

-Return to | EdPsyc Interactive: Courses | EdPsyc Topics |
+Return to | EdPsyc Interactive: Courses | EdPsyc Topics | Go to videos | Overview of Behavioral Learning Theories | Behavior Modification |

 Overview

 According to the behaviorists, learning can be defined as the relatively permanent change in behavior brought about as a result of experience or practice.
 [Note: an internal event displayed by overt behavior; contrasted with biological maturation or genetics as an explanation for relatively permanent change.]
 In fact, the term "learning theory" is often associated with the behavioral view.
 Researchers who affiliate with this position do not generally look with favor on the term "behavior potential" (i.e., may be capable of performing but did not for some reason such as illness, situation, etc.) that was included in a definition accepted by those with a cognitive or humanistic viewpoint.
 The focus of the behavioral approach is on how the environment impacts overt behavior.
 The psychomotor domain is associated with overt behavior when writing instructional objectives.
 Cunia (2005) provides an excellent overview of the behavioral approach applied to learning.
-Behavior analysis is the term used to describe the scientific study of behavior and behavior modification is the term used to describe the application of behavior analysis concepts and principles for the systematic or programatic changing of behavior.
+Behavior analysis is the term used to describe the scientific study of behavior and behavior modification is the term used to describe the application of behavior analysis concepts and principles for the systematic or programmatic changing of behavior.

 As we discuss the behavioral approach, for the most part we will assume that the mind is a "black box" that we cannot see into.
 The only way we know what is going on in the mind, according to most behaviorists, is to look at overt behavior.
 The feedback loop that connects overt behavior to stimuli that activate the senses has been studied extensively from this perspective.